Mini-ghost/vorms/docs/api/use-form.md

   interface FormResetState<Values> {
     //Form values.
     values: Values;
-    // Map of field name to specific error for that field.
+    // An object containing the name of the field that has been touched.
     touched: FormTouched<Values>;
-    // Map of field name to the field has been touched.
+    // An object containing the name of the field that has error.
     errors: FormErrors<Values>;
     // The number of times user attempted to submit.
     submitCount: number;